 A lot of people believe that if you’re not sore the day after a workout you didn’t train hard enough.
 Well actually, soreness is a chemical response to inflammation from ripping your muscle fibres.
 If you don’t feel sore, it can mean you worked out just right.

 10. Diet means everything.

 Want to lose some weight?
 Be certain that no matter how hard you exercise, you can’t out-train a bad diet.

 The top forms of exercise for burning calories is running and cycling.
 However, your exact calorie burn will be related to your weight, the intensity and the duration.

-Do you have any interesting or fun facts about exercise that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about exercise?
+Share them in the comments below!